ceedee666/systems-integration/lectures/protocols.md

-# Protocols After covering integration styles, exchange formats, query
+# Protocols

-We now turn our focus to the protocols that enable systems to communicate effectively.
+After covering integration styles, exchange formats, query we now turn our focus to the protocols that enable systems to communicate effectively.
 Protocols define the rules for how data is exchanged between different systems, ensuring that communication is standardized and reliable.
 Each of these protocols has its own strengths, historical context, and specific